Report on Government Services 2020

 Access indicators measure how easily the community can obtain a service.
 Access indicators can generally be categorised under three domains:

 - Overall access indicators show how readily services are accessed by those who need them across the eligible or relevant population (for example, access to specialist disability services is measured according to the ‘potential population’ based on disability rates).
-Due to difficulties in directly measuring access, indirect measures are often included, such as measures of unmet need (chapter 15) or enrolment in preschool (chapter 3).
+Due to difficulties in directly measuring access, indirect measures are often included, such as measures of unmet need (section 15) or enrolment in preschool (section 3).

 Quality indicators measure whether a service is suited to its purpose and conforms to specifications.
 Information about quality is particularly important when there is a strong emphasis on increasing efficiency.
 There is usually more than one way in which to deliver a service, and each alternative has different implications for both cost and quality.
 Information about quality is needed to ensure all relevant aspects of performance are considered.